North Rainbow Express

 What is Harbor Rainbow?

-that JR's special train "Harbor Rainbow" first ran around 1994.
-It initially ran as an express train, and became a limited express train around 2000.
-However, it seems that it ceased operation not many years after becoming a limited express train.
-Not only was it in operation for a limited period of time, but it also only ran a few days a year, or at most 16 days , so it was undoubtedly a fairly unknown train.
+that JR's special train, the "Harbor Rainbow," first ran around1994.Initially, it operated as an express train, and around 2000, it became a limited express train.
+However, it seems that it ceased operation a few years after becoming a limited express.
+Given its limited operating period and thethat it only ran for a few days a year, or at most around 16 days, it was undoubtedly a train with very little recognition.

 The lines it passed through were, in order from Akita Station, the Ou Main Line, Tsugaru Line, Kaikyo Line, Esashi Line (now the Dounan Isaribi Railway Line), and Hakodate Main Line.
 At the time, the section from Aomori Station to Hakodate Station (the four lines from the Tsugaru Line to the Hakodate Main Line) was collectively called the "Tsugaru Kaikyo Line."